cortexproject/cortex/docs/proposals/ruler-ha-new.md

     - Missed evaluations due to a ruler outage, possibly caused by a deployment, noisy neighbour, hardware failure, etc.
     - Missed evaluations due to a ruler brownout due to other tenant rule groups sharing the same ruler (noisy neighbour)
 - API
-  - inconsistent API results during resharding (e.g. due to a deployment) when rulers are in a transition state loading rule groups
+  - Inconsistent API results during resharding (e.g. due to a deployment) when rulers are in a transition state loading rule groups

 This proposal attempts to mitigate the above risks by enabling a ruler replication factor of greater than 1, allowing multiple rulers to evaluate the same rule group — effectively.